-- 4.1 Additions include borrowing costs amounting to nil (2014: US\$ 206,201). - 4.2 As a result of decline in the international crude oil prices and the carrying value of net assets of the Company being more than its market capitalization, the management carried out an impairment test for the two CGUs of the Company, as of December 31, 2015.
-The Company's CGUs are comprised of development and production properties in Pakistan falling in Zone II (CGU-I) and Zone III (CGU-II) respectively, in accordance with the accounting policy stated in note 2(xvi).
+In the year ended December 31, 2015, as a result of decline in the international crude oil prices and the carrying value of net assets of the Company being more than its market capitalization, the management carried out an impairment test for the two CGUs of the Company comprised of development and production properties in Pakistan falling in Zone II (CGU-I) and Zone III (CGU-II) respectively, in accordance with the accounting policy stated in note 2(xvi).
 The tests were performed using a fair value less cost of disposal (FVLCD) methodology using a discounted cash flow model.
 The fair value of each CGU was categorized as Level 3 fair value based on the unobservable inputs used.
 The present value of future cash flows was computed by applying forecasted prices of gas reserves to estimated future production of proved and probable gas reserves, less estimated future expenditures to be incurred in developing and producing the proved and probable reserves.
-The present value of estimated future net cash flows is computed using an after-tax discount rate of 15%.
+The present value of estimated future net cash flows was computed using an after-tax discount rate of 15%.
 The discount rate used reflects the specific risks relating to the underlying CGUs.
-As a result of the impairment tests, an impairment charge of US\$ 14.1 million for CGU-I was recorded.
-At December 31, 2015, the recoverable amount of CGU-1 was US\$ 19.78 million.
-No impairment is required to be recognized for CGU-II.
-The crude oil forecast prices used in impairment tests are US\$40/bbl in 2016, US\$50/bbl in 2017 and 2018 and US\$65/bbl in 2019 and onwards.
+As a result of the impairment tests carried out in 2015, an impairment charge of US\$ 14.1 million for CGU-I was recorded.
+At December 31, 2015, the recoverable amount of CGU-I was US\$ 19.78 million.
+No impairment was required to be recognized for CGU-II.